This is a different post than I usually write.

 So, ADHDers, convenience, risk-aversion, and immediate gratification all encourage Resistance.
 Is Resistance killing your financial independence plan?
 What about your anniversary trip to Thailand?
-Or the plan to fix up the starter house and get it ready for sale?
-What about the master’s degree in Psychology so you can help others with ADHD?
+Or the dream to fix up the starter house and get it ready for sale?
+What about that master’s degree in Psychology so you can help others with ADHD?

 The constant inaction in our life (dishes, beds unmade, ordering food instead of cooking) builds Resistance.